v-3/v-3/README.md

 ## Hi, I am Vish! 👋

+I am exploring AI.

+I am especially interested in discovering the frontier of Human X AI collaboration.

+I am imagining a future where AI and humans can work on many new things together and unlock new ways of engagement.

 <!--
 **v-3/v-3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.